 The book Backyard Medicine offers detailed recommendations for dandelion tincture dosage:

-- General Health Maintenence ~ 1/2 teaspoon twice daily.
+- General Health Maintenance ~ 1/2 teaspoon twice daily.

 - Acute Skin Eruptions ~ 10 drops in water frequently throughout the day.

-- Arthritis, gout, eczema, psoriasis & liver trouble ~ 1 teaspoon 3 times a day in water.
+- For arthritis, gout, eczema, psoriasis & liver trouble ~ 1 teaspoon 3 times a day in water.

 - Indigestion ~ 10 drops in water every hour until resolved.